Assertor1290/Android-Tutorial/Android-Component/Services/Readme.md

 * **Started Service**
   * **Foreground**
     * A foreground service performs some operation that is ***noticeable to the user***.
-For example, playing music or downloading file.
+For example, playing music or downloading a file.
     * Foreground services must ***display a Notification***.
     * Foreground services continue running even when the user isn't interacting with the app.